jrherr/2016-02-22-isu/lessons/genomic_shell_03_readQC.md

 1. Create a working directory for your analysis

+this command takes us to the home directory
      $ cd
-    # this command takes us to the home directory
+then, make a directory
      $ mkdir dc_workshop

 2. Create three three subdirectories